What are Toric Lenses?

 What are the best contact lenses for astigmatism?

 Without a doubt toric contact lenses are the best option for contact lens wearers with astigmatism.
-There are lots of toric contact lenses options available but the specific brand and type of toric contact lens that's right for you can depend upon your individual needs.
+There are lots of toric contact lens options available but the specific brand and type of toric contact lens that's right for you can depend upon your individual needs.

-Having discussed your lifestyle choices, your wearing schedule and the cost with your Optometrist he or she will recommend various options to you, this may involve, daily toric lens, monthly toric lenses or one of the new generation hybrid contact lenses (HCLs).
+Having discussed your lifestyle choices, your wearing schedule and the cost with your Optometrist he or she will recommend various options to you, this may involve, daily toric lenses, monthly toric lenses or one of the new generation hybrid contact lenses (HCLs).

-All toric lenses are designed to be comfortable for a full days wear, some are even for extended wear lenses which means you can wear the lens for up to 7 nights without removing them.
+All toric lenses are designed to be comfortable for a full day's wear, some are even for extended wear lenses which means you can wear the lens for up to 7 nights without removing them.

 Toric Contact Lenses for Astigmatism